-- We test all women for iron deficiency anaemia during pregnancy and recommend iron supplements.
+- All women should be tested for iron deficiency anaemia during pregnancy and be prescibed iron supplements if necessary.
 We know that being iron deficient prior to delivery is an associated risk for PPH.

-- Being aware of women who have had a previous PPH, have a multiple pregnancy or are having the fifth or more pregnancy.
+- Being aware of women who have had a previous PPH, have a multiple pregnancy or are having their fifth or more pregnancy.

-Despite these antenatal observations, the majority of women who experience a PPH are not in these high-risk group.
+Despite these antenatal observations, the majority of women who experience a PPH are not in these high-risk groups.